5 Ways to Experience Burlington

 Other great outdoor spaces are Kerncliff Park with a lovely boardwalk and hiking trails, Lowville Park in north Burlington, numerous trails at the Royal Botanical Gardens as well as the Centennial Bike Path that runs across Burlington.

-Burlington is also home to a number of golf courses, most open to the public, allowing you to test your golf skills and enjoy the views of the lake or escarpment, depending on the course.
+Burlington is also home to nine golf courses, most open to the public, allowing you to test your golf skills and enjoy the views of the lake or escarpment, depending on the course.

 2. Foodie